 - Don’t play too much with the format.
 Following a standard resume format is always advisable.
 Make a clear list of your skills, experiences, education, and other relevant information.

 These are important reminders that applicants should take note.
 Looking for a job is indeed a tough and challenging event.
 So for your resume to stand out, always follow proper guidelines.
-If you are looking for more resume option, similar with these IT resumes that we have, you might want to see our Project Manager Resume samples.
+If you are looking for more resume option, similar to these IT resumes that we have, you might want to see our Project Manager Resume samples.